Keye Luke: Early life

+Luke's father, Lee Luke, was born in San Francisco in 1880, and traveled to China several times where he married Keye's mother, Down Cook.
+Lee Luke established an art/import shop in Seattle Chinatown.

-Luke was born in Guangzhou, China, to a father who owned an art shop, but he was raised in Seattle.
-He was part of the Luke family, a relative of Washington assistant attorney-general Wing Luke, for whom Seattle's Wing Luke Asian Museum was named.
-He had four siblings who all emigrated from China to California during the Great Depression.
+Born in Canton (Guangzhou), China, during the Qing dynasty, Luke was raised in Seattle.
+He had four siblings who all moved from Seattle to California during the Great Depression.
 His younger brother Edwin Luke also became an actor in the Charlie Chan series.
+The Luke family includes Washington assistant attorney-general Wing Luke.

 In Seattle, Luke attended Franklin High School, where he contributed cartoons and illustrations to school publications.
-Keye Luke became a naturalized citizen of the United States in 1944.
+He became a naturalized citizen of the United States in 1944.

 Artist

 Before becoming an actor, he was an artist in Seattle and, later, Hollywood.
 Luke worked on several of the murals inside Grauman's Chinese Theatre.
 He did some of the original artwork for the pressbook of the original King Kong (1933).
 Luke also painted a mural for the casino set in The Shanghai Gesture (1941).

 He published a limited edition set of pen and ink drawings of the Rubaiyat of Omar Khayyam in the 1950s.
 He also created illustrations for the books The Unfinished Song of Achmed Mohammed by Earle Liederman, Blessed Mother Goose by Frank Scully and an edition of Messer Marco Polo by Brian Oswald Donn-Byrne (unpublished).
 Other artwork completed by Luke included the dust jackets for books published in the 1950s and 1960s.
 It was through his studio art work that he was recruited for his earliest movie roles.